Optimize your data warehouses, not just your warehouses

 The key things to take into account to optimize your data storage are balancing the need between speed and frequency vs size.

 How often does your data need to be accessed and updated?
-If the answer is frequently (maybe to the second or more) then you need a system set up for this.
+If the answer is frequently (maybe to the second or more), then you need a system set up for this.
 Put simply, the more we access our data, the more expensive it is to maintain (particularly if stored off-premise).
 This data and its databases also need to be maintained to ensure integrity.
 To minimize costs, you want a database of the right size for your task.
 Here, size is not an asset.
-A series of smaller databases may well fit your situation better, be able to update more reliably and quicker, and at lower cost.
+A series of smaller databases may well fit your situation better, be able to update more reliably and quicker, and at a lower cost.

-To store on site or on a cloud provider
+To store on-site or on a cloud provider

 The final main factor to consider is whether it’s better to store your data onsite or off-premise via a cloud provider such as Amazon’s AWS, Microsoft’s Azure, Google’s GCP, or one of a variety of other cloud providers.

 Storing on the cloud provides an avenue for easy data storage and data access.
 Instead of planning ahead and estimating how much space will need to be bought, nowadays it is also possible to rent cloud storage space, meaning an easily scalable solution is right at hand and can be automated to only charge you for what you actually use.
-As well as storage, cloud providers can also provide data analysis and ML solutions with the compute done on the server, at the site of the data.
+As well as storage, cloud providers can also provide data analysis and ML solutions with the computing done on the server, at the site of the data.

 Which solution is right for you?

 Finding which solution is correct for you largely depends on your situation.
 With a smaller company with little data to manage, simply using a few relational databases managed on a MySQL or Postgres server may suit your needs at a very low cost.
 As your company grows, you will likely find yourself needing to maintain a system of databases, data warehouses, and a data lake to meet your needs and finding an optimal database management system solution to optimize performance and minimize costs.
-Likewise the decision to go fully or partly on cloud (and on how many clouds to use as your jurisdiction may require) is a question that needs to be carefully answered based on your unique situation.
-Choosing the wrong one may end up costing you tens of thousands of dollars a month, while choosing the optimal solution will not only lead to an efficient, maintainable system, but potentially one which can return its value many times over in valuable BI and ML knowledge.
+Likewise, the decision to go fully or partly on cloud (and on how many clouds to use, as your jurisdiction may require) is a question that needs to be carefully answered based on your unique situation.
+Choosing the wrong one may end up costing you tens of thousands of dollars a month, while choosing the optimal solution will not only lead to an efficient, maintainable system, but potentially one that can return its value many times over in valuable BI and ML knowledge.

 Enjoyed this article?
 Check out these others from our Keel Data series: